PaulZC/Pyrotechnic_Balloon_Cut-Down/ASSEMBLY.md

 If you want to alter the programming of the eRIC, you will need to:
 - Follow the instructions in http://www.lprs.co.uk/assets/files/Custom%20programming%20eRIC.zip
 - Install the Texas Instruments Code Composer Studio
-- Copy and unzip the eRIC_CutDown.zip from the [eRIC folder](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/eRIC) into the Code Composer workspace directory
+- Copy and unzip the eRIC_Pyro_CutDown.zip from the [eRIC folder](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/eRIC) into the Code Composer workspace directory
 - Right-click in the Project Explorer window, select "Import" then "CCS Projects"
 - Select the folder which you unzipped eRIC_CutDown into

 You can now make alterations to the code, rebuild the project to produce a new .hex file and then use the easyRadio Companion to programme the eRIC with the new code.

-If you want to make use of the MPL3115A2 pressure sensor, eRIC_CutDown_Tx_Pressure_and_Temperature.zip in the [eRIC folder](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/eRIC) contains example code which will read and transmit the pressure and temperature.
+If you want to make use of the MPL3115A2 pressure sensor, eRIC_Pyro_CutDown_Tx_Pressure_and_Temperature.zip in the [eRIC folder](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/eRIC) contains example code which will read and transmit the pressure and temperature.

 ### License